imsushant12/Random-Password-Generator/README.md

 2. Declare character array of all the capital letters, small letters, numbers, special characters.

-3. Now according to the random number generated, respective if-else gets executed and random number gets generated.
+3. Now according to the random number generated, respective if-else gets executed and random password gets generated.